Pablo-Gonzalez-Calderon/showybox-package/showy.typ

       )
     }

-    if title != "" and props.title-style.boxed and props.boxed-style.anchor.y != bottom {
+    if title != "" and props.title-style.boxed and props.boxed-style.anchor.y != top {
       /* Due to some uncontrolable spaces between blocks, there's the need of adding an offset to `bottom-outset` to avoid an unwanted space between the boxed-title shadow and the body.
 Hopefully in the